-FINDING INNOVATICE SOLUTIONS IN A CHANGING GEOPOLITICAL AND ECONOMIC ENVIRONEMENT
+FINDING INNOVATIVE SOLUTIONS IN A CHANGING GEOPOLITICAL AND ECONOMIC ENVIRONMENT

 The fifth annual The Maritime Standard Ship Finance and Trade Conference will be held at the Sofitel Abu Dhabi Corniche on 6th November 2019.
 It will seek to build on the reputation for quality information sharing and networking earned over the past four years.

 In 2018 the Conference attracted a high-quality audience of around 150 executives and decision makers from across the industry.
 They assembled to discuss and debate the key issues and trends facing the shipping and ports market in the Middle East and the Indian Subcontinent, with a particular focus on financial issues.
 The audience heard from some of the best-known personalities in the business, all leaders in their chosen fields, who highlighted the importance of building partnerships to help accelerate investment-led growth within the industry.

 H.E.
 Eng.
 Ahmed Mohamed Sharif Al Khoori, Director General,Federal Transport Authority- Land & Maritime